- Apache ANT Tutorial

 Copying the code from one location to another

 To automate and simplify the above tasks, Apache Ant is useful.
 It is an Operating System build and deployment tool that can be executed from the command line.

-Ant was created by James Duncan Davidson (the original author of Tomcat).
+Ant was created by software developer James Duncan Davidson who is also the original creator of webserver application Tomcat.